Tag Archives: Richard Thompson

 Live review: Fairport’s Cropredy Convention August 2022

 With all the performers originally booked for 2020, then rescheduled for 2021, then rescheduled again for 2022, a lot has happened since this festival line-up was first announced at the back-end of 2019.
 Festival mainstay, Richard Digance, could no longer make it.
 He had a booking at the Edinburgh Fringe this year so his Saturday lunchtime set was given over to Seth Lakeman.
 Matthews Southern Comfort, who had originally been down for the early Saturday evening slot, had now morphed into The Matthews Baartmans Experience, the band having gone their separate ways during their Covid-enforced career interlude leaving just Iain Matthews and BJ Baartmans to fly the flag as a duo.
-And for myself (who had originally booked tickets for me and my now ex-partner) I would now be accompanied by the lovely Simon (below right) who has stacks and stacks of camping experience but had never been to a musical festival before.
+And for myself (who had originally booked tickets for me and my now ex-partner) I would now be accompanied by Simon (below right) who has stacks and stacks of camping experience but had never been to a musical festival before.

 Simon’s verdict: “I couldn’t believe how well-organised it was .
 It was just like a proper campsite.
 I was expecting it to be really rowdy and nowhere near as civilised as it was.”